 Either way, it is most likely that dulce de leche arrived in the American continent having evolved over many, many years.

-Every 11th of October, Dulce de Leche Day is celebrated worldwide.
+Dulce de Leche Day is celebrated worldwide.
 You will find dulce de leche in every corner store or supermarket in Uruguay, and also inside delicious sugary delights in bakeries and ice cream shops.

 Written by The Culture Trip.